• Skip to primary navigation

 Flavors

-The smoothie box packs come in four flavors, and you can choose whether to get a variety pack or customize your box with your favorites.
+The smoothie box packs now come in six flavors, and you can choose whether to get a variety pack or customize your box with your favorites.
+The newer flavors (which I haven’t had a chance to sample, but which have become quite popular) are mango and strawberry banana.
+The original flavors are:

 Berry flavor